Who Was Della Reese?

 Reese's musical career finally took off in the 1950s as she began making records with the Erskine Hawkins Orchestra.
 In 1954, Reese signed with Jubilee Records.
 Her biggest hit for the label was the 1957 song "And That Reminds Me."

-Switching to RCA, Reese scored her biggest pop hit to date with "Don't You Know."
+Switching to RCA, Reese scored her biggest pop hit with "Don't You Know."
 The song climbed to the No. 2 spot on the Billboard charts and earned her a Grammy Award nomination.
 The gifted vocalist also became a popular act on television variety shows, appearing on The Ed Sullivan Show, among other programs.

 In 1969, Reese began hosting a TV talk/variety show called Della—becoming the first black woman to host her own variety show.
 The show was canceled in 1970, after 197 episodes.
 Around this time, she also became the first woman to serve as guest host of The Tonight Show and branched out into acting, making guest appearances on shows like The Mod Squad and Police Woman.